 - Wireless so that you don’t need to rip up walls

 - Low power usage so that you don’t need to change batteries often

 - Enjoyes wide industry support

 - Wide variety of affordable products that support it

 Z-Wave is emerging as the industry standard that meets all of the above.
 The Vera HA controllers are the best in my opinion because they can communicate over not just Z-Wave but Bluetooth and ZigBee also.back to menu ↑ back to menu ↑

 MiCasaVerde, Vera Control – Who are they?

 Vera Control Ltd. used to be known as MiCasaVerde and you may find references to this name across the Internet and even on this very blog.
-Vera got in touch with me and said that three years ago they changed their name to Vera Control.back to menu ↑ back to menu ↑
+Vera got in touch with me after this post was published and commented that three years ago they changed their name to Vera Control.back to menu ↑ back to menu ↑

 What’s in the box